 Growing up in Fresno, California as the daughter of Chinese-Cambodian immigrants, I never understood the power and weight of my voice until I decided to run for Congress.
 After graduating from Stanford University, where I became the Student Body President, I went on to complete my MBA at Yale University, work for the U.S. Congress and opened my own business.

-After winning the Republican primary for California’s 16th Congressional District, Facebook and Twitter banned my biographical ad that highlighted my family’s plight and escape from Pol Pot and the Khmer Rouge.
-Across the country, I was humbled by the amount of people who joined our campaign to fight back against the liberal tech giants that continue to suppress conservative voices.
+After winning the Republican primary for California’s 16th Congressional District in 2018, Facebook and Twitter banned my biographical ad that highlighted my family’s plight and escape from Pol Pot and the Khmer Rouge.
+Across the country, I was humbled by the amount of people who joined our campaign to fight back against the Big Tech giants that continue to suppress our voices.
 Eventually, Facebook and Twitter relented; freedom won.

 After being censored by Big Tech when I ran for Congress, I wanted to give those who felt voiceless a voice and tool to help fight back.
 There’s a lot of issues with Big Tech: political censorship, bullying, fake news, and privacy issues; therefore, my team created The New Internet to correct these issues.